Hubert Ingraham: Prime minister

 The new prime minister had Cabinet responsibility for the Ministry of Finance from 1992 to 1995.
 Later, in a streamlined Cabinet, he took on responsibility for trade and industry, and quickly established a one-stop Investment Authority that promoted fresh investment in The Bahamas.
-In July 1993, Prime Minister Ingraham was made a Privy Counsellor, thus becoming a member of Her Majesty's Most Honourable Privy Council.
+In July 1993, Prime Minister Ingraham was appointed a member of Her Majesty's Most Honourable Privy Council.
 Again on 14 March 1997, Ingraham led the FNM to an even greater election victory.

 Ingraham pledged that he would serve no longer than two terms or 10 years as Head of Government.
 In 2001, the FNM held special elections for Leader-Designate and Deputy Leader-Designate of the Party, with Tommy Turnquest emerging as the victor who would assume leadership of the FNM on the night of the next general elections.

 Administrative achievements

 He is credited for allowing the Atlantis Paradise Island project to develop.

 He administered a disengagement of the Bahamas Telecommunications Company in the mid-1990s, severing ties with hundreds of BTC employees, although handing out severance packages for those who opted for the exit packages.
 The true value of the impact of the disengagement is debatable.

 Through his first term, he guided the Bahamas through a tumultuous period in the financial services sector, which ushered in sweeping changes to be made and imposed upon the Bahamas by international organizations such as the OECD and the FATF.
 Sweeping legislation was seen as necessary by the administration, but such drastic and immediate measures were up to debate by observers and economists of the time.
 Subsequently, the market fears spread and resulted in massive job losses in the sector.

 By the end of his first term, he was sitting on a Bahamian economy which was going into recession, brought on by a global downturn in productivity, sparked by the dot.com bubble bust and the attacks of 9–11, exacerbated by massive exits of foreign capital, due to new banking regulations set in place by his administration.

 Another controversial issue proposed by his administration was a referendum on social policy.
 Some observers said that the failure of the referendum led to the resounding defeat at the polls for the FNM in 2002, with a 29–7 overwhelming margin of victory for the incoming Progressive Liberal Party.